airi-14x/airi-14x/README.md

 When it comes to hobbies not related to coding, you can find me enjoying my evergrowing [backlogged games](https://howlongtobeat.com/user.php?n=airi_14x), [anime](https://anilist.co/user/airi14x/), fanfictions and [books](https://www.goodreads.com/user/show/69873775-airi-chow).

-I look forward to 2021's adventures and I hope the best for your 2021 endeavours as well!~
+I look forward to all of 2021's adventures and I hope the best for everyone's 2021 endeavours as well!~

 <p align="right">~ Airi [2021/01/19]</p>